 Daily overtime + meal breaks + waiting time penalties = significantly higher damages

-While Paul M. Botros is licensed in Texas and Florida, we successfully help California workers recover unpaid wages through our network of skilled California attorneys.
-We partner with experienced local counsel or obtain special admission (pro hac vice) to ensure you get both specialized wage and hour expertise and local court advantage.
+While Paul M. Botros is licensed in Texas and Florida, we successfully help California workers recover unpaid wages in federal and state courts.